-Moreover, the expertise of a guide will also prevent your chances of getting high altitude sickness in the trails.
+Moreover, the expertise of a guide will also prevent your chances of getting high altitude sickness on the trails.
 In addition, you have to face major obstacles during your travel back to Kathmandu regarding booking tickets for transportation.

 Solo Everest Base Camp trek as a female

 There are a few numbers of difficulties during your solo trek to Everest Base Camp, one of them being a victim of harassment.
-Therefore, as an independent solo female traveler, you should prepare yourself with safety equipment on the trek.
+Therefore, as an independent solo female traveller, you should prepare yourself with safety equipment on the trek.

-However, Nepal is a peaceful country and chances of such an incident are at a minimum.
+However, Nepal is a peaceful country and the chances of such an incident are at a minimum.
 You will enjoy the hospitality of the local people along the trail despite the Cultural and lingual boundaries.

 Everest Base Camp trek Alone Cost